Wired Network Cards Buyers Guide

 Networking Technologies and Interfaces

 Generally speaking all PCs, workstation and many servers will use Ethernet connectivity and in most cases there is no need to change the NIC from one supplied as standard.
-InfiniBand and Fibre Channel offer advantages and greater performance, but only in the server and datacentre space.
+In more advanced servers used for big data analysis, HPC and AI workloads, InfiniBand was, and often still is, the protocol of choice.

 Ethernet

 Ethernet is the most common form of communication seen in a network and has been around since the early 1980s.
-Over this time the speeds of available Ethernet connections has vastly increased.
+Over this time the speed of connections has vastly increased.
 The initial commonly available NICs were capable of 10 megabits per second (10Mbps), followed by 100Mbps and Gigabit Ethernet (1GbE or 1000Mbps).
 In a corporate network, 1GbE has long been the standard, with faster 10GbE, 25GbE, 40GbE and 50GbE speeds also being available.
-The last few years have seen speeds of Ethernet increase to 100GbE, 200GbE, 400GbE and recently 800GbE.
+The last few years have seen speeds of Ethernet increase in line with InfiniBand (due to similar offloading technology), to 100GbE, 200GbE, 400GbE and recently 800GbE.

 InfiniBand

-InfiniBand is an alternative technology to Ethernet.
-Developed in the late 1990s it is usually used in HPC and AI clusters where high bandwidth and low latency are key requirements.
-Although an InfiniBand NIC fits in a server the same way and works in a similar way to an Ethernet NIC to transfer data, they historically have achieved improved throughput by not needing to use the server CPU to control data transmission, hence latency is reduced by removing this step.
+InfiniBand is an alternative technology to Ethernet, developed in the late 1990s it is usually used in HPC and AI clusters where high bandwidth and low-latency are key requirements.
+Although an InfiniBand HBA fits in a server the same way and works in a similar way to an Ethernet NIC to transfer data, they historically have achieved improved throughput by bypassing the server CPU to control data transmission, hence latency is reduced by removing this step.
 Like Ethernet there have been several generations of InfiniBand starting with SDR (Single Data Rate) providing 8Gbps throughput.
 This has since been superseded by DDR - 16Gbps, QDR - 32Gbps, FDR - 54Gbps, EDR - 100Gbps, HDR - 200Gbps, NDR – 400Gbps and recently XDR – 800Gbps.

 Types of Network Card